VirgilSecurity/virgil-sdk-net/documentation/guides/configuration/client.md

 var virgil = new VirgilApi("[YOUR_ACCESS_TOKEN_HERE]");
 ```

-### Without a Token
+### Without Token

-In case of a <Term title="Global Virgil Card" index="global-virgil-card" /> creation you don't need to initialize the SDK with the Access Token.
-For more information about the Global Virgil Card creation check out the [Creating Global Card guide](/guides/virgil-card/creating-global).
+In case of a **Global Virgil Card** creation you don't need to initialize the SDK with the Access Token.
+For more information about the Global Virgil Card creation check out the [Creating Global Card guide](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/virgil-card/creating-global-card.md).

-Use the following code to initialize the Virgil SDK without the Access Token.
+Use the following code to initialize the Virgil SDK without Access Token.

 ```cs
 var virgil = new VirgilApi();